Table of Contents

-Personality Disorders is a general term for a group of mental illnesses that are characterized by long term patterns of maladaptive thoughts and behavior.
-These unhealthy and abnormal traits can put a serious strain on people’s personal relationships, impair their ability to function normally in society, alienate them from others and decrease their satisfaction with life.1 While the exact causes for these disorders are not well known, scientists believe that they are the result of both genetic and environmental factors.
-Some of the most common personality disorders include the following:
+The term personality refers to patterns that characterize how a person thinks, feels, and behaves.
+Personality is what makes each person unique.
+Personality disorders occur when certain personality traits are too rigid or compulsive.
+As defined by the American Psychological Association (APA), personality disorders are a group of mental illnesses that are characterized by long-term patterns of maladaptive thoughts and behaviors.
+These unhealthy and abnormal traits can put a serious strain on people’s personal relationships, impair their ability to function normally in society, alienate them from others, and decrease their satisfaction with life.1 While the exact causes for these disorders are not well known, scientists believe that they are the result of both genetic and environmental factors.
+Some common personality disorders include the following:

 Antisocial Personality Disorder

 Those who have Antisocial Personality Disorder (ASPD) are commonly referred to as psychopaths or sociopaths.
 However, psychopaths and sociopaths are not actually the same.
 Psychopathy is primarily a genetic or inherited condition, whereas sociopathy is often caused by negative childhood experiences, such as physical or emotional abuse.
 In short, psychopaths are born with the condition, while sociopaths are created by their environment.

 People with Antisocial Personality Disorder often lack empathy and remorse, which can cause them to violate the rights of others by using manipulation and compulsive lying without regard for the effects of their behavior.
 They can be impulsive and may often partake in risky or dangerous behavior.
 They may also not be motivated to follow society’s rules and norms, which sometimes results in criminal activities.3